![]() |

 Pilot's Manual', which dealt with all aspects of light aircraft

-operation, including the ground subjects forming the syllabus for the
+operation, including the subjects forming the syllabus for the

 UK Private Pilot's Licence.
 In the intervening years there have been